WroDo/CollectivesCallouts/README.md

 ```

 ## More
-More ideas about using Nextcloud Collectives as backend for Pico CMS can be found here: TBD
+More ideas about using Nextcloud Collectives as backend for Pico CMS can be found here: https://www.wurst-wasser.net/pico

 # Example
 ## How it looks in Nextcloud Collective